'Nazi-chic': Why dressing up in Nazi uniforms isn't as controversial in Asia

 "'Nazi chic', as it has become known, is an expression of subversion and its wearers in Asia are largely ignorant of its historical underpinnings," he said.

-"While there is no doubt a small minority that relate it to aspects of fascism or Nazi Germany, these very much appear to be a minority."
+"(But) it's not like we don't do that in our own culture -- how many people have Che Guevara t-shirts or Mao Zedong hats?" he said.

+Turton said he asked his students why it was okay to wear Hitler outfits but not Mao ones.
+"The kids explained to me Hitler failed.
+That's why it's okay," he said.

-That doesn't stop them from being offensive to others, though.
+That doesn't mean it wasn't offensive to anyone, however.

 Israel's representative in Taipei, Asher Yarden, said on the mission's Facebook page that he found the parade photos "deplorable and shocking."